Zachoz/RepoMirror/README.md

 When adding the hook the PayLoad will be deployed, meaning the script will be run.

 ## Important notes
-* You must have administrative privledges the the organisation to use this script!
+* You must have administrative privileges the the organisation to use this script!
 * You must have your authentication token set up to use this!

 ## Disclaimer
-Changing code other than those 3 varibles meantioned up the top without understanding what you're doing may have a devistating effect!
+Changing code other than those 3 varibles mentioned up the top without understanding what you're doing may have a devistating effect!
 If care is not taken when modifying the code, the primary repository could be deleted, etc. I am not responsible for any loss or damage caused by this script.